 I asked Ron about it today, and was really pleased with what he had to say.
 He won’t hire “Fake ABCs”- the Taiwanese people who study abroad for 4 years and then come back saying they’re from Los Angeles.
 He will consider any native English speaker from north America, who has the Chinese skills, the teaching skills and the stability to stay long enough to take classes from the basics to graduation, though.
-“Even black people?”
+“Black teachers too, right?”
 I asked.
-“Yes, even black people,” was his response.
+“Yep, I refused to bend on that,” was his response.
 I guess his local partner leaned on him pretty hard to NOT accept any black, Latino, or S.E.
 Asian looking applicants, but he stood his ground.
 There’s no way he can guarantee that applicants will be able to overcome the racist stereotypes of the parents to the degree necessary to open classes.
 But, anybody who’s qualified has a shot at the job, regardless of race.
-I know it may not sound anything to brag about to some of my friends back home, but believe me- it is here.
+I know it may not sound anything to brag about to some of my friends back home, but believe me—it is here.

 Last Saturday, Patrick, a teacher at a middle school in Táizhōng visited my school.
 He has some influence on his school’s curriculum and wanted to investigate a hardcore bŭxíbān to see if there was anything we do that he could adapt for use at his school.
 I was both impressed and amazed that a teacher would come all the way from Táizhōng to visit Guīshān on his own time.
 He’s obviously much more dedicated than any of the other English teachers I’ve known who work at Taiwanese schools.
 It must have been at least a three hour bus ride each way, and I can only hope that what he saw gave him some teaching ideas worthwhile enough to justify such a trip.